Reflections

 Bridging the gap: Our role

 One of our roles as teaching assistants was to mitigate the buffer Casper felt between student and teacher during online education, and maintain student participation and engagement.
-We determined our role in the classroom to be that of bridge - connecting teacher with students, serving as teaching colleagues, and representing accessible authority in the classroom.
+We determined our role in the classroom to be that of a bridge - connecting teacher with students, serving as teaching colleagues, and representing accessible authority in the classroom.
 It became clear that close interaction with the students would be pivotal in understanding their thought process when faced with and resolving new academic obstacles.
 Furthermore, honesty and vulnerability regarding our own experiences is key to building genuine relationships with the students.
 In doing so, we hope that we may demonstrate what not and what to do, and provide greater insight into their forthcoming university experiences.
 The ultimate goal of our our observations of Casper’s teaching methods, our review of GP learning resources, our understanding of the students’ thought processes, and our investigations of active pedagogy, was to allow us to distil both the gaps and “patches” of knowledge acquisition.
 With this realized, attempt to create a more tangible and transferable teaching method that can be used for and by GP classes throughout this year and the academic years to come.